 Insurance providers have caught onto the game, often paying out little to nothing for an individual that is on their 10th rehab stint in under 24 months.
 Also, many of these individuals were brought in through patient-brokering and kickbacks, being offered free cigarettes, an Xbox, or even cash to come into the center.
-I’d be willing to bet a full 20% of the market in these states consisted of these kinds of individuals engaging in what basically amounts to insurance fraud.
+While no data exists, I’d be willing to bet a full 20% of the market in these states consisted of these kinds of individuals engaging in what basically amounts to insurance fraud.

 Those were also some of the easiest and lowest cost admissions, so cutting out that 20% is one of the reasons centers in these states have seen significant and sustained drops in their census.

 While a history of patient-brokering is the most egregious illegal practice, many centers engage in a number of others, often without even knowing it.
 Due to the lack of business expertise in the addiction treatment space, compliance has rarely been a concern.
 The field tends to operate off of the assumption that, “if everyone else is doing it, it must be OK.”
 Obviously, “everyone else was doing it” is not a legal defense that holds any water in a court of law.